skeeto/asteroids-demo/README.md

 there are no build dependencies.
 There are also no run-time dependencies, so distribution of the game .exe is trivial.

+For an introduction and overview of the game's source code, see [Nolan Prescott's excellent guide][guide].

 ## Build

 Download a [w64devkit][] release, unzip anywhere, double-click the